ClimateImpactLab/energy-code-release-2020/0_make_dataset/climate/README.md

 * hdd20_GMFD
     * heating degree days

 Note: the `*_other*` tag in climate data variable names denotes climate data that will be assigned to other fuel final energy consumption.
 Some encoded issues differ by product for a specific temporal or spatial definition, thus we need to differentiate climate data by product.
 The Moldova case outlined below is an example of where climate data differs by fuel.

 ## How we account for Non-Standard Year and Geographic Boundary Definitions in Climate Data Construction
 To account for non-standard geographic boundary definitions, we use shapefiles that correpond to the geographic boundaries associated with the energy load data.
 To account for non-standard temporal definitions, we generate monthly climate data for affected regions in order to build years that correspond with the energy load data reporting period.
-Below, I outline the non-standard spatial and temporal definitions we account for in our analysis.
-Additionally, I describe which shape files and pieces of code account for these non-standard definitions.
+Below, we outline the non-standard spatial and temporal definitions we account for in our analysis.
+Additionally, we describe which shape files and pieces of code account for these non-standard definitions.

 ### Non-Standard Year Definitions